 7 Reasons the Social Pressure to “Never Change” Is Strong

-While we are busy chasing efficiencies to reduce costs and tweaking our popular offerings seeking incremental gains in sales, the failure to adapt has even deeper roots in our organizational cultures and in ourselves.
+While companies are busy chasing efficiencies to reduce costs and tweaking their popular offerings to get incremental gains in sales, the failure to adapt has even deeper roots in existing organizational cultures and in the workers themselves.

-- Our organizational cultures develop over time to reflect the values, personalities, and priorities of the people involved in building, growing and sustaining the firm.
+- A firm's organizational culture develops over time to reflect the values, personalities, and priorities of the people involved in building, growing, and sustaining the firm.

 - The pressures of doing things by following the firm's recipe and the human resistance to change naturally suppress the urge to look for or do things that potentially conflict with these idealized views of the organization.
-Investing in unlike or different activities is counter to what people in the firm express great pride for in their daily work.
+Investing in unlike or different activities is counter to what people in the firm are accustomed to doing.

-- A fierce commitment to serving customers with the know-how and offerings that the firm is expert at providing drives a never-ending stream of linear improvements to processes and offerings.
+- There is a fierce commitment to serving customers with the know-how and offerings that the firm is expert at providing drives a never-ending stream of linear improvements to processes and offerings.

 - A dominant logic emerges that finds managers and leaders framing issues and opportunities based on their collective experiences over time.
 In a strong culture with long-tenured employees, all of the framing takes place through the lens of the firm’s past.

-- As humans, we are wired to view change as unfavorable, particularly when the status quo is comfortable and arguably successful.
-We do not voluntarily seek out the opportunity to disrupt processes and approaches that are working yet that is fundamentally what we must do.
-We end up fighting human nature and nature wins every time.
+- Humans are wired to view change as unfavorable, particularly when the status quo is comfortable and arguably successful.
+People do not voluntarily seek out the opportunity to disrupt processes and approaches that are working, yet that is fundamentally what companies must do.

 - Efforts to pursue discontinuous change are blocked or frozen, either passively or actively.
 Strategy becomes an exercise in justifying more of the same and new investment efforts in new arenas or with new technologies for different customers are starved for resources.